myzero1/docker-lemp/README.md

   git clone https://github.com/myzero1/docker-lemp.git
   ```

-Setting
+Setting by modify the docker-comose.yml
 -----

-- Go to env dir and copy .env.dist to .env
+- Seting the password of mysql

     ```
-    cd env
-    cp .env.dist .env
+    - MYSQL_ROOT_PASSWORD=myzero1To123456
     ```

-- Go to env dir and copy conf.dist to conf

-    ```
-    cd env
-    cp conf.dist conf
-    ```

-* you can edit the COMPOSE_PROJECT_NAME,if you want more env

 Usage
 -----

-- Go to env dir
+- Start docker
     ```
-    cd env
+    service docker start
     ```

-- Build env by docker-comose as following：
+- Build by docker-comose as following：
     ```
     docker-compose build
     ```

-- Up env by docker-comose as following：
+- Up by docker-comose as following：
     ```
     docker-compose up
     ```